hshmatsahak/hshmatsahak/README.md

-### Hi there 👋 I'm Hshmat, a Third Year Engineering Science student at Univerity of Toronto, specializing in the Machine Intelligence :brain: option!
+### Hi there 👋 I'm Hshmat, a Third Year Engineering Science student at University of Toronto, specializing in the Machine Intelligence :brain: option!

 Currently seeking 12-16 month PEY coop positions starting May 2022